Isaac Le Maire: Speculator against the Dutch East India Company

 Isaac Le Maire also tried to use his knowledge of the VOC to cross the company financially.
 In 1609 he and eight others founded a secret company with the purpose to trade in VOC shares.
 Le Maire owned nearly one quarter of its shares.
-This so-called "Grote Compagnie" sold short shares of the VOC, that is, without actually owning them.
+This so-called "Grote Compagnie" sold naked short shares of the VOC, that is, without actually owning them.
 By the time these shares were to be delivered, there was an interest in keeping the share price as low as possible.
 Le Maire probably expected that the competition by the still to be created French East India Company would ensure that the share price of the VOC dropped significantly.
 However, the French company was shelved.
 Rumours were spread to depress the prices, anyway.
 Such activities were detrimental to the (existing) VOC shareholders, who sometimes were forced to sell their shares at a low price.
 In particular, in 1609 the share price fell significantly, and the VOC imputed this to the machinations of Le Maire.

 The VOC attempted via the States-General of the Netherlands to impose restrictions on free trade in VOC shares, which the company of Le Maire fiercely resisted.
 They claimed, the price drop was the result of the bad course of actions of the VOC.
-But the States-General decided in 1610 to prohibit the sale of shares not in possession (short selling).
+But the States-General decided in 1610 to prohibit the sale of shares not in possession.
 During 1610 and 1611 the stock price of the VOC increased.
 The company of Le Maire then suffered big losses because many shares had to be delivered at a lower price than the market.
 They were therefore compelled to deliver shares at a loss.
 Several members of his company went bankrupt and Le Maire had also suffered significant losses, but he could still meet his obligations.
 This fiasco led him to withdraw from Amsterdam.